Panasonic GH1 vs GM5

 Body comparison: Panasonic GH1 vs GM5

 The physical size and weight of the Panasonic GH1 and the Panasonic GM5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (47 percent) than the Panasonic GH1.
 Moreover, the GM5 is substantially lighter (45 percent) than the GH1.
 In this context, it is worth noting that neither the GH1 nor the GM5 are weather-sealed.